- What is dropshipping in Hong Kong?

 Next up is to open a bank account to receive payments from your customers.
 In addition, every eCommerce business can benefit from opening a merchant account.
 Think of it as a middleman between your bank account provider and the customer’s credit card issuer.

 Essentially, this is the holding spot for all transacted funds from credit card payments.
-After a set period of time, the amount will be processed and transferred to your account.
+After a set period, the amount will be processed and transferred to your account.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.